Sphagnum microcarpum

 Rank Reasons

-Sphagnum microcarpum is endemic to the southeastern United States where it is known from several widely separated localities.
-Suitable habitats are under severe pressure from alterations, development and urbanization.
+Sphagnum microcarpum is endemic to the southeastern United States where it is known from widely separated localities across the Coastal Plain.
+Suitable habitats for this species are under severe pressure from alterations, development, and urbanization.
+Field surveys and herbarium studies are needed.

 Range Extent Comments

 Sphagnum microcarpum is endemic to the southeastern United States.
-The species occurs infrequently in the Coastal Plain from southeastern North Carolina (Brunswick, Columbus and Pender counties) to eastern Texas (Newton and Tyler counties), with scattered localities in Alabama (Conecuh County), Florida (Duval, Liberty, Seminole, Walton and Washington counties), Georgia (Appling, Coffee and Jeff Davis counties), Louisiana (St. Tammany Parish) and South Carolina (Charleston County) (MBG 2025).
+The species occurs infrequently in the Coastal Plain from southeastern North Carolina (Brunswick, Columbus, and Pender counties) to eastern Texas (Newton and Tyler counties), with scattered localities in Alabama (Baldwin and Conecuh County), northern Florida (Duval, Franklin, Liberty, Putnam, Seminole, Walton and Washington counties), Georgia (Appling, Coffee, Colquitt, and Jeff Davis counties), Louisiana (St. Tammany Parish), Mississippi (Jackson and Harrison County), and South Carolina (Charleston County) (MBG 2025).
+Range extent was estimated at over 244,500 sq km using specimen data (RARECAT 2025, iNaturalist 2026, Tropicos 2026).

 Occurrences Comments

-Sphagnum microcarpum is known from several widely separated localities across multiple states.
-It was first collected in 1885 and last observed in 1995 (MBG 2025).
+Sphagnum microcarpum is known from widely separated localities across multiple states.
+It was first collected in 1885 and last observed in 2026.
+By applying a 1 km separation distance to specimens, it is estimated that there are at least 28 occurrences rangewide (MBG 2025, RARECAT 2025, iNaturalist 2026, Tropicos 2026).

 Threat Impact Comments